arcctgx/lfmedit/README.md

   original scrobble data, then a POST request to edit the scrobble, and another POST request to verify the edit.
 This involves spawning several `curl` and `jq` processes, plus the network overhead also plays a role. `lfmbatchedit.sh` sends edit requests sequentially, and sometimes Last.fm is slow to respond.
+Furthermore, at some time between May 2022 and May 2023 Last.fm implemented rate limiting, which required adding delays to `lfmbatchedit.sh` to avoid throttling.

 ## Further development